kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

 # Introduction

 This proposal introduces an edge-cloud distributed system to help identify and track potential carriers of the COVID-19 virus.
 By detecting proximity or contact risks, we have the ability to monitor the possible contamination of bystanders.
 The goal is to counter the spread of the virus and help against the global pandemic crisis.
+The key AI component in our proposal is the ReID: Re-Identification (ReID) solves the problem of, given a set of images of an object, finding all occurrences of the same subject in a database.
+The database contains images collected from cameras at different points in time.
+One of the problems of this approach is the need to create a domain-specific gallery before it is possible to find the target.

+However, our ReID solution is much more advanced as it does not require a gallery, instead, it uses an on-the-fly search mechanism which greatly simplifies the deployment of the application as the gallery creation phase is completely skipped.

 The example images below show the ability of our system to re-identify a potential carrier of the virus and detect close contact proximity risk.